mozilla/experimenter-docs/docs/data-scientists/validating-experiments.md

 ### High unenrollments

 Users can be removed from experiments for a number of reasons, which shows up on your dashboard as "unenrollments".
-When unrollments look suspiciously high, these are some possible causes to investigate:
+When unenrollments look suspiciously high, these are some possible causes to investigate:

 - A targeting condition that was true during enrollment is no longer satisfied (e.g. user switched regions)
 - A preference that is required for the experiment to be on was changed by the user